-• To check whether A and B are disjoint, you only need to look at the sets themselves and see whether they have shared outcome(s).
-This can be answered without knowing proba-"Being divjoint" bilities. is a set property.

-To check whether A and B are independent, you need to compute the probabilities P(A), P(B), and $P(A \cap B)$.
+To check whether A and B are disjoint, we only need to look at the sets themselves and see whether they have shared outcome(s).
+This can be answered without knowing probabilities.
+To check whether A and B are independent, we need to compute the probabilities P(A), P(B), and P(A ∩ B).